yunshiuan/tomnet-project/scripts/README.txt

 --------------------------
 plot_preference_inference
 --------------------------
+plot_preference_inference_human.R
-- plot the preference inference result at the group level
+	- plot the preference inference result at the group level for human data
 	- data matrix
 		- (number of agents/models x number of target).
 Cell_ij is the true preference of agent_i towards target_j.
 		- the true preference value
 			- for simulation data: the 'u' value
 			- for human: the score of each target that human players see on the screen, which is the score of the social support questionnaire * 23/9.
 The score of the social support questionnaire is stored on the server http://gibms.mc.ntu.edu.tw/phpmyadmin.
 See 'models\working_model\test_on_human_data\README.txt' for access details.)

 	- inferred matrix
 		- (number of agents/models x number of target).
 Cell_ij is the true preference of agent_i towards target_j.
 		- the inferred preference value
 			- the inferred value in "proportion_prediction_and_ground_truth_labels.csv" at
 				- Two versions of query states
 					- 'Sxxx\prediction\Query_Stest_subset96\' (blank query state)
 					- 'Sxxx\prediction\Query_Straj_subset96\' (the first shot of trajectories that have 4 targtes)
 				- Two versions of preference measure (the column of the csv file)
 					- prediction_proportion: the proportion of the predicted targets
 					- avg_prediction_probability: the average softmax probability

+plot_preference_inference_simulation.R
+- Based on plot_preference_inference_human.R.